-- 1. Agents can verify the Cloudera Manager Server using either the Server's server certificate or the associated root CA's certificate.
-Pick any one of these approaches to proceed. - Copying the Cloudera Manager Server's .pem file to the Agent host - 1.
-For verification by the Agent, copy the Server's .pem file (for example, cmhost.pem) to any directory on the Agent host.
-For our examples, this path will be /opt/cloudera/security/x509/cmhost.pem. - 2.
+- 1. Agents can verify the Cloudera Manager Server using either the Server certificate or the associated root CA certificate.
+Pick any one of the following approaches to proceed: - Copy the Cloudera Manager Server .pem file to the Agent host - 1.
+For verification by the Agent, copy the Server .pem file (for example, cmhost .pem) to any directory on the Agent host.
+In the examples, this path is /opt/cloudera/security/x509/cmhost.pem. - 2.
 On the Agent host, open the /etc/cloudera-scm-agent/config.ini configuration file and edit the following properties.